fionera/TeamDriveManager/README.md

     - Name it as you want in this tutorial I name it "TeamdriveManager"
     - After its created select it
 - Click on "Enable APIs"
+    - Enable the `Google Drive API`
-    - Enable the Admin SDK
+    - Enable the `Admin SDK`
-    - Enable the Identity and Access Management (IAM) API
+    - Enable the `Identity and Access Management (IAM) API`
+    - Enable the `Cloud Resource Manager API`
+    - Enable the `Service Management API`
-    - Enable the Google Drive API
+    - Enable the `IAM Service Account Credentials API`
 - Click on "Credentials"
     - "Create Credentials"
     - "Service Account Key"